 WHY THIS MATTERS IN BRIEF

-Education and the future are kindred spirits, both are adventures, filled with wonders and awe, but in order to prepare ourselves and our workforce for tomorrow education and training needs to evolve.
+Education and the exponential future are kindred spirits, both are adventures filled with wonder and awe, but in order to prepare ourselves and our workforces for what’s coming education and training needs to evolve.

 THIS CODEX IS not some casual academic exercise.
 It’s a living document to encourage debate and invite critique about how we build vibrant education and life long training programs that unlock human potential, and prepare us all, young and old alike, for life and careers in the exponential future, where the rate of cultural, industrial, and societal change accelerates, and where reality will become increasingly difficult to distinguish from science fiction.

 It’s also a Codex that will guide my own children’s’ education in the years to come, and I’m glad to say that after the first edition was published the thinking in this Codex has already been adopted by the Canadian, UAE and UK governments – and we have only just begun our journey.

 Today, of the hundreds of powerful emerging technologies that are arriving only 9 are even discussed within schools.
 We are already setting ourselves up to fail in the future.

 As an entrepreneur, futurist, and NED working up to 50 years out I have the privilege of helping some of the world’s boldest and most visionary entrepreneurs and organisations envision and build tomorrow’s world.

 Whether it’s building the first generation of biological computers, envisioning the next 20 years of gadgets, semi-conductors, and smartphones, and the things that supersede them all, or mentoring Lunar XPrize teams, in many respects it can be said that I have a front row seat to our amazing future.